Gintstir/work-day-scheduler/README.md

 ## **Motivation**

 This was a difficult challenge.
 It helped reinforce some very- for me at least- hard-to-grasp concepts.
 These included:
-- learning introductory JS.
+- Getting a better handle on JS.
-- Gaining a better understanding of JS syntax and structure
+- Gaining a better understanding of vanilla JS/jQuery syntax and structure.
 - Using localStorage
 - Learning about and implementing:
     - DOM manipulation
-    - Using Third Party APIs<br>
+    - Using Third Party APIs to style and improve UI<br>

 ## **Build Status**